1

 ///

-/// Note that this method will attempt to initialize a logger.
-If the VM would like to use its own logger, it should initialize the logger before calling this method.
+/// If the VM would like to use its own logger, it should disable the default feature "builtin_env_logger" in `Cargo.toml`.

 /// Note that, to allow MMTk to do GC properly, `initialize_collection()` needs to be called after this call when